immcantation/alakazam/docs/topics/countGenes.md

 A data.frame summarizing family, gene or allele counts and frequencies with columns:

 +  `GENE`:         name of the family, gene or allele
-+  `SEQ_COUNT`:   total number of sequences, or clones, for the gene.
++  `SEQ_COUNT`:    total number of sequences for the gene.
-+  `SEQ_FREQ`:    frequency of the gene as a fraction of the total number of sequences, or clones, within each grouping.
++  `SEQ_FREQ`:     frequency of the gene as a fraction of the total number of sequences within each grouping.
 +  `COPY_COUNT`:   sum of the copy counts in the `copy` column. for each gene.
 Only present if the `copy` argument is specified.
 +  `COPY_FREQ`:    frequency of the gene as a fraction of the total copy number within each group.
 Only present if the `copy` argument is specified.
++  `CLONE_COUNT`:  total number of clones for the gene.
++  `CLONE_FREQ`:   frequency of the gene as a fraction of the total number of clones within each grouping.

 Additional columns defined by the `groups` argument will also be present.